Current Members

 Doctoral Research Assistant

-Hayley Carlisle is a third-year doctoral student in George Mason University's Department of Criminology, Law & Society.
+Hayley Carlisle is a fourth-year doctoral candidate in George Mason University's Department of Criminology, Law & Society.
 Prior to starting her doctoral journey, Hayley worked for the D.C.
 Department of Corrections, during which time she designed and supported programs for returning citizens and incarcerated residents in the D.C.
 Jail.
-Hayley is currently involved in the JRAC Racial Equity projects and provides research support for Indiana's Recovery Works program.
-Her personal research focuses on carceral environments, correctional policies, and justice-involved suicide risk.
+Drawing on her professional experience as a correctional practitioner, Hayley’s dissertation employs a multi-methods approach to examine decision-making in jail rule enforcement and its effects on both incarcerated individuals and staff across three studies.
+Hayley's broad research agenda focuses on carceral environments, challenges during the pretrial stages of criminal-legal processing, and suicide risks for justice-involved populations.
+Outside of the EJS Lab, Hayley enjoys cooking and hiking/camping with her wife and dog.

 Mindy Thai